Aynug/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to all subdirector

-ies of the current directory for the owner, the group owner and all other users.
+a script that creates a directory called my_dir with permissions 751 in the working directory.